8 ways to help with perimenopause symptoms

 If you’re experiencing a hot flash, try using a fan or cool compress to help you cool down.
 You can also try placing a cool washcloth on your neck or wrists.

-8. Talk to a Hertility menopause specialist or your GP
+8. Talk to a Hertility menopause specialist

 Here are some additional tips for managing specific perimenopause symptoms:

-• Avoid or reduce potential triggers, such as spicy food, caffeine, hot drinks, smoking and alcohol
+• Avoid or reduce potential triggers, such as spicy food, caffeine, hot drinks, smoking and alcohol.

 • Dress in layers so that you can easily remove clothing as needed.